top of page

 _______________________________________

 Over twenty years ago, in 2002, graduate designer Philip Offermanns discovered his fascination with the “aesthetic of emptiness.”
-The result was a series of artworks titled “The Imprint of Nothing.”
+The result was a series of artworks titled “The Imprint of Nothingness.”
 This body of work materializes the moment where inhalation and exhalation meet 'Kumbhaka', where the sea foam of a breaking wave draws back from the shore – that instant when the wave is no longer a wave, yet has not yet returned.
 The exact turning point, that split second in which time seems to stand still.
 The transition, the moment of highest tension just before reversal – the nothingness, the zero point, the emptiness – 'Shunyata'.

 Two years later, he happened upon Lao Tzu’s philosophy by chance, which profoundly shaped his approach.
 While open to interpretation, the core idea remains clear.